magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 {:discount ["Discount can't be empty" "Discount has to be a number"], :quantity ["Quantity can't be negative"]}
 ```

-The above REPL session for testing the `validate-shopping-form`
+The above REPL session testing the `validate-shopping-form`
-function of the `Shopping Form` do not substitute for unit testing,
+function is not a substitute for unit testing, since the tests are
-because as soon as we stop REPL all the tests are gone.
+all manual and cannot be re-run without duplicating all of this work.
 Moreover,
 considering that the above `validate-shopping-form` validator is
-portable on CLJS as well, you'll need to manually repeat them on the
+portable on CLJS as well, you would need to manually repeat them on the
 client-side as well.

 ## Unit testing

 No programmer likes code repetition.
-Retyping similar expressions
+Re-typing similar expressions
-again and again in the REPL is something that should feel awful to any
+again and again in the REPL is something that should feel awful to everyone.
-of us.

-Fortunately, both CLJ and CLJS have to offer a solution for reducing
+Fortunately, both CLJ and CLJS offer a solution for automating
-the above boring activities.
+such boring activities.
 Unfortunately, unit testing on CLJ/JVM is
-not exactly as unit testing on CLJS/JSVM.
+not exactly the same as unit testing on CLJS/JSVM.
 The two platforms are
 different from one another and they require different namespaces:
-`clojure.test` namespace for CLJ and `cljs.test` namespace for CLJS.
+the `clojure.test` namespace for CLJ and the `cljs.test` namespace for CLJS.

-The `clojure.test` namespace has been implemented well before the
+The `clojure.test` namespace was created long before the
 corresponding `cljs.test` namespace and the latter, through a detailed
-porting on the JSVM, preserved most of the functionalities provided by
+porting to the JSVM, preserved most of the functionalities provided by
 the former.
-So we are still in good position for writing unit tests
+So we are still in a good position for writing unit tests
 that are applicable to a portable CLJ/CLJS namespace like
 `modern-cljs.shopping.validators`.

 That said, most of the `cljs.test` functionalities are provided as
-macros, which means that you need the special CLJS `:require-macros`
+macros, which means that you must use the special CLJS `:require-macros`
-option in the requirement declaration of a testing namespace, while
+option in the `(ns ...)` declaration of a testing namespace, while
 you do not need it in the corresponding CLJ namespace declaration.

-We already met a case like that.
+We have already seen an instance of this.
 Indeed, while writing the portable
 `modern-cljs.login.validators` namespace, we needed to differentiate
-the CLJ/JVM platform from the CLJS/JSVM one.
+between the CLJ/JVM platform and the CLJS/JSVM platform.

 For that case we introduced the use of the `#?` reader literal.
 It
 allowed us to make the `email-domain-errors` validator available on